 Then, the group $\F \rtimes \langle \phi \rangle$ is strongly hyperbolic relative to the collection of subgroups $\{K_s \rtimes \langle \Phi_s \rangle\}_{s=1}^p$, where $\Phi_s\in \aut$ is a lift of $\phi$ such that $\Phi_s (K_s) = K_s$.

 \end{theorem}

-Existence of relatively hyperbolic free by cyclic extensions were given also by Dahmani-Suraj in \cite{Dah-Relhypfbc} (in fact, they prove something more general), however, our theorem is constructive and this construction is what we eventually exploit to get to the general free-by-free case.
+Existence of relatively hyperbolic free-by-cyclic extensions were given also by Dahmani-Suraj in \cite{Dah-Relhypfbc} (in fact, they prove something more general), however, our theorem is constructive and this construction is what we eventually exploit to get to the general free-by-free case.